bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 send to the first of a couple of channels that accepts the value or where a value should be received from the first of a couple of channels that has a value available with the guarantee that when it happens only one channel is affected.
-This is called a _select_ operation.
+This is called a _select_ operation; it is used in the `where`-clause of a function.

 To receive (`<<`) the first available value from a list of channels the alternatives are listed with the _select_ operator `|=` (instead of usual _let_ `=`):